HenryTech21/raidu-store/README.md

 A test code for a web store.
-The link: raidu-store.herokuapp.com
+The webapp link: raidu-store.herokuapp.com